Herpes simplex virus: Gene expression

-HSV genes are expressed in 3 temporal classes: immediate early (IE or α), early (E or ß) and late (γ) genes.
+HSV genes are expressed in 3 temporal classes: immediate early (IE or α), early (E or ß), and late (γ) genes.
 However, the progression of viral gene expression is rather gradual than in clearly distinct stages.
 Immediate early genes are transcribed right after infection and their gene products activate transcription of the early genes.
 Early gene products help to replicate the viral DNA.
 Viral DNA replication, in turn, stimulates the expression of the late genes, encoding the structural proteins.

 Transcription of the immediate early (IE) genes begins right after virus DNA enters the nucleus.
-All virus genes are transcribed by host RNA polymerase II.
+All virus genes are transcribed by the host RNA polymerase II.
 Although host proteins are sufficient for virus transcription, viral proteins are necessary for the transcription of certain genes.
-For instance, VP16 plays an important role in IE transcription and the virus particle apparently brings it into the host cell, so that it does not need to be produced first.
+For instance, VP16 plays an important role in IE transcription and the virus particle brings it into the host cell, so that it does not need to be produced first.
 Similarly, the IE proteins RS1 (ICP4), UL54 (ICP27), and ICP0 promote the transcription of the early (E) genes.
 Like IE genes, early gene promoters contain binding sites for cellular transcription factors.
 One early protein, ICP8, is necessary for both transcription of late genes and DNA replication.

-Later in the life cycle of HSV, expression of immediate early and early genes is shut down.
-This is mediated by specific virus proteins, e.g. ICP4, which represses itself by binding to elements in its own promoter.
+Later in the life cycle of HSV, the expression of immediate early and early genes is shut down.
+This is mediated by specific virus proteins, e.g. ICP4, which represses itself by binding to elements in its promoter.
 As a consequence, the down-regulation of ICP4 levels leads to a reduction of early and late gene expression, as ICP4 is important for both.